Class C-1 girls: North Bend Central sticks to defense, free throws to upend Adams Central

 A tenacious man-to-man defense, a staple under Sterup, helped keep the Patriots at bay.
 The Tigers hounded Adams Central standout guard Libby Trausch, holding the senior to just one basket and four total points.

-“They kind of chased Libby off the three-point line pretty hard,” AC coach Evan Smith said.
+“They kind of chased Libby off the three-point line pretty hard,” Adams Central coach Evan Smith said.
 “They’re a tough defensive team.
 They’re in the state championship for a reason.”

 Defense and solid free throw shooting put the game on ice late.
 The Tigers converted all front-ends of their one-and-one’s and their 11 fourth-quarter points all came from the line.